Ujwal-Ramachandran/Ujwal-Ramachandran.github.io/blog/ART/AutoRedTeam_LLM.md

 Llama 3.1 answered that one in full, with installation steps and numbered instructions.
 The technique works because the model has been pattern-matched into a Q&A assistant by the preceding benign pairs and doesn't break pattern when the harmful request arrives.

-The encoding and multilingual families turned out to be the most damaging, and I'll return to that in the results: every obfuscation scheme tested (ROT13, Leet speak, Morse code, pig latin, vowel/number substitution) and most non-English wraps (Hindi, Russian, Turkish, French, Portuguese) drove ASR to 100%.
+The encoding and multilingual families produced the most dramatic automated numbers, and I'll return to how much to trust those: under automated labeling, obfuscation schemes (ROT13, Leet speak, Morse code, pig latin, vowel/number substitution) and several non-English wraps (Hindi, Russian, Turkish, French, Portuguese) registered at or near 100% ASR.
 Prompt injection covers instruction override, indirect injection via document context, and multi-language wrapping.
 PII extraction covers synthetic PII generation, inference attacks, context leakage, and multilingual PII.

+A reproducibility note I owe the reader: the committed `jailbreak.py` and the dataset behind the published `results/` have drifted on the severity field.
+The repo source currently carries only `high`/`medium` severities, while the results and dashboard were generated from a version that also included 5 `critical` and 5 `low` prompts (10 of 150 severity labels differ; techniques match exactly).
+The fix is to re-export `jailbreak.py` so the source matches the published results, or to tag the exact commit the results came from.
+Until then, cloning the repo will not reproduce the severity breakdown shown in the dashboard.

 ---